-Argument:Real in [0, 1].Default:0.95
+Argument: Real in [0, 1].

-A.2.9.13 <minimum-isochore-thickness>
+A.2.9.18 <minimum-isochore-thickness>

 Description: Cohiba will not use help points along well paths for zones thinner than this threshold.

 Argument: Positive real.
 Length unit in meters.
-Default: 0.1

-A.2.9.14 <threshold-for-mild-error>
+A.2.9.19 <threshold-for-mild-error>

-- Description: Cohiba will classify a mismatch between a well path and a surface according to this threshold.
-Only affects reporting. - Argument: Positive real.
+Description: Cohiba will classify a mismatch between a well path and a surface according to this threshold.
+Only affects reporting.

+Argument: Positive real.
 Length unit in meters.

-A.2.9.15 <t-value-outlier>
+A.2.9.20 <t-value-outlier>

 Description: Threshold for flagging well point as outlier.
-5% of the well points will be classified as outliers if they follow a Gaussian distribution.
+5 % of the well points will be classified as outliers if they follow a Gaussian distribution.

-A.2.9.16 <t-value-severe-outlier>
+A.2.9.21 <t-value-severe-outlier>

-- Description: Threshold for flagging well point as uncertain.
+Description: Threshold for flagging well point as uncertain.
 A measurement error will be added.
-1% of the well points will be classified as uncertain if they follow a Gaussian distribution. - Argument: Positive real.
+1% of the well points will be classified as uncertain if they follow a Gaussian distribution.

-A.2.9.17 <t-value-error>
+A.2.9.22 <t-value-error>

 Description: Threshold for flagging well point and well path constraint as erroneous.
 Well point or well path constraint will be removed.
-0.2% of the observations will be classified as erroneous if they follow a Gaussian distribution.
+0.2 % of the observations will be classified as erroneous if they follow a Gaussian distribution.

-A.2.9.18 <t-value-extreme-error>
+A.2.9.23 <t-value-extreme-error>

 Description: Threshold for flagging well point and well path constraint as extremely erroneous.
 Only the most extreme well point will be removed and the trends re-fitted.
 The procedure will be iterated until all extreme errors have been removed.
-0.01% of the observations will be classified as extremely erroneous if they follow a Gaussian distribution.
+0.01 % of the observations will be classified as extremely erroneous if they follow a Gaussian distribution.

-A.2.9.19 <t-value-prediction-first-point>
+A.2.9.24 <t-value-prediction-first-point>

-/!\ point is Description: A sample close to а surface if it is closer than <t-value-prediction-first-point> times the prediction error.
+Description: A sample point is close to a surface if it <t-value-prediction-first-point> times the prediction error.
 A close sample point gives a constraint (inequality point) used when conditioning to zone logs.
 See Step 3 on page 61 for more details.

-A.2.9.20 <t-value-prediction-second-point>
+A.2.9.25 <t-value-prediction-second-point>

 Description: A close sample point and its associated inequality point might cause the neighboring surface to violate the sample point.
 Therefore, inequality points usually come in pairs.
 See Step 3 on page 61 for more details.
 If the sample point is closer to the second surface than <t-value-prediction-second-point> times the prediction error this inequality is also used.
-Argument: Positive real.

-A.2.9.21 <t-value-simulation-first-point>
+A.2.9.26 <t-value-simulation-first-point>